-This case may sound trivial since there is no photon to excite the atom, yet its interest lies in its unicity: any other state excites the atom.
-The multimode case is fundamentally different since it possesses an infinite family of dark states, with arbitrarily high photon numbers, yet which do not couple to the emitter in the ground state.
-This scenario is analogous to the case of two-level atoms, where the single-atom (spontaneous) emission always occurs, whereas the emission from a couple of atoms is suppressed in their dark state $\ket{-} = 1/\sqrt{2}( \ket{e,g}-\ket{g,e})$.
-In this context, the collective basis is the natural frame to understand why single-mode Fock states couple to matter (since they do not belong to the PDS subspace), whereas two-mode PDSs states with quantum fluctuations do not.
-Alternatively, dark states can be produced using single emitters with a multilevel structure~\cite{Rey2019}, in particular in Electromagnetically Induced Transparency~\cite{Fleischhauer2005}.
+It may sound trivial since there is no photon to excite the detector, yet its interest lies in its uniqueness: any other state excites the sensor atom.
+Thus, our interpretation in terms of dark and bright states provides a new way to explain why single-mode Fock states $\ket{N}$ with $N>1$ do excite the sensor atom, even for zero mean electric fields.
+The multi-mode case, however, is fundamentally different since it possesses an infinite family of dark states with an arbitrarily large number of photons, which do not couple to the sensor atom in the ground state.
+In addition, the two-mode case also predicts bright and intermediate states, the latter having no correspondence in classical physics.
+The above discussion, originally for two radiation field modes, extends directly to $M$ modes/slits~\cite{sinha2010ruling, magana2016exotic} (see SM), where any interference is described via collective bright, dark, and intermediate states.
+A pulsed light from mode-locked lasers exemplifies this, with photons forming bright states during pulses and dark states between them~\cite{diniz2024pulsed}.